Walk and talk: Use

 An early use of the technique is in the British police procedural The Bill, and it was used widely on St. Elsewhere but it was arguably popularized by ER, which used the technique to get doctors from place to place.

 Director Thomas Schlamme also favored the technique in Sports Night when working with writer Aaron Sorkin.
 Schlamme adapted it from the typical wide-angle shot of the time to a closer tight-angle shot, usually encompassing only the subjects' upper torsos.
 Subsequently, Schlamme used this technique heavily in Sorkin's NBC show The West Wing, and it remains a favorite of Sorkin, who continued its use in his show, Studio 60 on the Sunset Strip.

 In both shows, Sorkin has at times referenced his own use of the technique in character dialogue.
 One example of this can be found in the West Wing first-season episode "Five Votes Down", where Josh and Sam talk while meandering around the office before Sam asks, "Where are you going?" each man then claims to have been following the other.
 This is repeated in the episode "Mandatory Minimums" when Sam and Toby are walking to breakfast and pass the restaurant by an entire block because they were "having a nice conversation".
-Another reference to the walk-and-talk occurs in "Debate Camp" during one of the flashback sequences to their first days in the White House.
-Josh and Sam are looking for a meeting in room West Wing 160 and agree to prepare for the meeting while searching for the room.
-Sam says to Josh, "We'd better get used to having meetings in the hall from now on."
-Josh later says that he is going to walk around some more and see if he can "get into a pickup meeting."
-In "Arctic Radar", Josh's assistant Donna tries to tell him something while hurrying along behind him on his way to a meeting; he reaches the door and tells her "You've gotta go faster next time.
-I'm here already."
-The technique was further referenced in the fifth-season episode "Talking Points," in which Josh and Donna have a "walk-and-not-talk;" Donna is upset with Josh, and the two walk several stretches of hallway together without talking at all.

 Sorkin later parodied the technique during a guest stint on 30 Rock in the season 5 episode "Plan B".
 Sorkin and show star Tina Fey are each waiting their turn for a meeting, when they engage in conversation.
 Sorkin suggests they "walk and talk", and they end up meandering through the hallways of the office building for about a minute before they end up back where they started.

 In Late Night with Seth Meyers, the "Sorkin Sketch" parodies Sorkin's signature writing including walk and talk, where Meyers and an employee converse about the subject while walking down the hallway.

+In the direct-to-video Family Guy movie Stewie Griffin: The Untold Story, a cutaway gag depicts Chris guest-starring on The West Wing and engaging in a "walk and talk" scenario.
+The camera eventually pulls back to reveal that Chris is actually inside a giant maze like those associated with lab mice, and he becomes excited at finding a piece of cheese.